richard-fisher/ramaze/guide/general/middlewares.md

     end

 Note that when you use Ramaze#middleware! you also replace the previously setup stack of middlewares.
-Therefore in order to add your new middleware on top of the existing ones you either have to read-in each one using Innate#MiddlewareCompiler#middlewares and re-add it to the newly created middleware stack or simply copy (lets say in your app.rb) what has been setup inside {file:lib/ramaze.rb ramaze.rb}.
+Therefore in order to add your new middleware on top of the existing ones you either have to read-in each one using ``Innate#MiddlewareCompiler#middlewares`` and re-add it to the newly created middleware stack or simply copy (lets say in your app.rb) what has been setup inside ``lib/ramaze.rb``.